 The Benefits of Staff Augmentation

 - Reduced costs: Staff augmentation can help you significantly reduce costs by avoiding traditional expenses associated with full-time employees (recruitment, benefits, termination fees, etc.).
 All expenses are factored into the hourly rate that you and the remote contractor agree on.
-For information about hourly rates, check out our guide.
+For information about hourly rates, check out our guide on the cost of hiring software developers.

 - Expanded talent pool: A significant benefit of staff augmentation is gaining access to a more extensive talent network.
 Instead of searching for candidates to apply, you can quickly connect with developers with the right qualifications and expertise by tapping into large, concentrated talent pools.

-- Fast recruitment: If you need to extend your team in a short time, staff augmentation supports rapid hiring and quicker project start times.
+- Fast recruitment: If you need to extend your team in a short time, a staff augmentation process supports rapid hiring and quicker project start times.

 - Control over the project: Staff augmentation enables you to expand your internal team so you can keep internal oversight of the project and have complete visibility into the work as it progresses.